 If the chain is tensioned too much, the chain, engine sprocket, rear sprocket, transmission and rear wheel bearings wear more quickly.
 Some components may break if overloaded.
 If the chain is too loose, the chain may fall off the engine sprocket or the rear sprocket.
 As a result, the rear wheel locks or the engine will be damaged.

-- Check the chain tension regularly. - Set the chain tension in accordance with the specification.
+- Check the chain tension regularly.

+- Set the chain tension in accordance with the specification.
-- Raise the motorcycle with a lift stand. (

-p.
-44)

-- Check the chain tension. (
+- Check the chain tension. (🕮 p.
+61)

-p.
-62)